HMarzban/extension-hyperlink/packages/extension-hyperlink/README.md

 [![License](https://img.shields.io/npm/l/@docs.plus/extension-hyperlink.svg)](https://www.npmjs.com/package/@docs.plus/extension-hyperlink)

 The Link extension adds support for `<a>` tags to the editor.
-The extension is headless too, there is no actual UI to add, modify or delete links.
+The extension is headless too, there is no actual <u>**UI**</u> to add, modify or delete links.
 The usage example below uses the native JavaScript prompt to show you how that could work.

 In a real world application, you would probably add a more sophisticated user interface.